 The bill total is less than the maximum positive bill amount.

 The bill total is less than account's credit limit multiplied by the credit limit multiplier.

 All the above conditions vary from billing system to billing system and operator to operator and they are called exceptional bills conditions.

-By default, all the invoices provide a detail summary of product and services charges along with usage charges.
-But it does not provide a detail on all the calls made by the customer.
+By default, all the invoices provide a detailed summary of product and service charges along with usage charges.
+But it does not provide the details on all the calls made by the customer.

-An itemized bill means giving complete detail of all the calls made by the customer.
+An itemized bill means giving complete details of all the calls made by the customer.
 This needs more number of papers to be printed.
-Recent trend is to send itemized bill through electronic email and summary statement is sent using a physical copy of the bill.
+Recent trend is to send itemized bill through electronic e-mail and summary statement is sent using a physical copy of the bill.

-There are Billing Systems who provide Billing Formatting utilities which can be used to generate final formatted bills.
+There are Billing Systems, which provide Billing Formatting utilities, which can be used to generate final formatted bills.

-If Billing System is not capable enough to generate formatted bills then system generates a set of tags files alongwith billing information and any external Bill Formatter can use those tagged information to generate a well formatted invoice.
+If Billing System is not capable enough to generate formatted bills, then system generates a set of tagged files along with billing information and any external Bill Formatter can use that tagged information to generate a well-formatted invoice.

-No matter, if Billing System generates formatted invoice or we use any external tool to generate these formatted invoice using raw data generated by the billing engine, finally these invoice are sent to the bill printing company who takes care of generating final copy of generating invoice.
-I will explain it in detail in subsequent chapter "Invoice Generation".
+No matter, if Billing System generates formatted invoice or we use an external tool to generate these formatted invoice using raw data generated by the billing engine, finally these invoices are sent to the bill printing company, who takes care of generating final copy of generating invoice.
+We will discuss it in detail in the subsequent chapter "Invoice Generation."